 Mouthwatering enchiladas, melt-in-your-mouth brisket, and piping-hot kolaches are all on the menu in Clute, where most of the eateries are locally owned.
 Sink your teeth into sizzling beef, chicken, and seafood fajitas; chalupas; tacos; and more along with a selection of margaritas and specialty cocktails at El Toro.
 If you’re looking to indulge your inner carnivore, follow the aromas of smoked meats to Brian’s Bar-B-Que, where you can fill up on sausage, chicken, ham, chopped beef, and all your favorite fixings before tucking into a slice of pecan pie or carrot cake.

 To get your day started off right, find your way to Kolache Shop.
 Serving Texas’ favorite breakfast pastry made using authentic Czech recipes, the eatery cooks up sausage and egg kolaches along with seasonal options.
 Try it out for yourself and you’ll see why the shop was named part of Only in Your State’s Texas Kolache Trail.
+Be sure to grab a seat at the table when you stop by Clute’s brand-new Bed & Breakfast, Table of Grace.
+This cozy café offers a variety of locally sourced foods and has become a popular gathering spot for locals.
 Hungry yet?
-We’re just getting started.
+We are just getting started.
 See Clute’s other restaurants here.

 There Are Plenty of Hotels to Choose From